Solutions to twisted word equations and equations in virtually free groups: Pair compression

-Consider any standard state $E=(W,B,\cX,\es,\mu)$ together with a \solu $\sig$.
-We need a precise notion of equivalence between positions, which we introduce now.
-The idea is that whenever we modify a \solu at position $i$, then we must modify $\sig(W)$ at all equivalent positions $j\equiv i$.
+Consider any standard state $E=(W,B,\cX,\es,\mu)$ together with a \esolu $(\alp,\sig)$.
+We introduce a precise notion of equivalence $\equiv$ between positions (and intervals) of $\sig(W)$, which we introduce now.
+The idea is that whenever we modify a \solu $\sig$ at a position $i$, then we must modify $\sig$ at all equivalent positions $j \equiv i$ in order to keep the property of being a \solu.
+Moreover, $\equiv$ should be the finest equivalence relation with that property.
+For example, when we compress a factor $ab$ where $a$, $b$ are letters, then we want to compress only certain occurrences of $f(ab), f(\ov b \ov a)$ (where $f\in H$) and not all of them.